californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the Typical Penalties for a DUI Conviction in California?

-When someone is charged with a DUI, penalties can vary, but typically include a range of the following:
+When someone is charged with a DUI, penalties may vary but typically include a range of the following:

 • Increased insurance payments